List of birds of French Guiana

 This is a list of the bird species recorded in French Guiana.
 The avifauna of French Guiana has 737 confirmed species, of which one is endemic.
 Two have been introduced by humans and 84 are rare or vagrants.
 An additional 15 species are unconfirmed (see below).

-Except as an entry is cited otherwise, the list of species is that of the South American Classification Committee (SACC) of the American Ornithological Society.
+Except as an entry is cited otherwise, the list of species is that of the South American Classification Committee (SACC).
 The list's taxonomic treatment (designation and sequence of orders, families, and species) and nomenclature (common and scientific names) are also those of the SACC unless noted otherwise.
 Capitalization within English names follows Wikipedia practice, i.e. only the first word of a name is capitalized unless a place name such as São Paulo is used.

 The following tags have been used to highlight certain categories of occurrence.